A Dog Bite or Animal Attack on a Child or Children

 • Boys ages five to nine are bitten the most.

 Regardless of the reason for the attack, under the Pennsylvania Dog Law, the owner of an attacking or biting dog is legally liable for resulting damages.
-These can include the costs of all of the victim’s medical bills, disfigurement, pain and suffering, and bills for psychological trauma from the dog attack.
+These can include:

 Child, provocation and parent representation for dog attack attack on a child